Impostors and Beasts

 the Son of Destruction” is revealed.

-capital letters represents quotations and verbal allusions of
+represents quotations and verbal allusions from the Old Testament.
+The Septuagint

 SEE ALSO: